 If you have people over 6 feet tall in your party, regardless of how many of you there are, we recommend the Eureka!
 Copper Canyon LX 12-Person Tent.
 With a 7-foot peak height, your tallest friends—well, unless you’re friends with the Harlem Globetrotters—will have plenty of space thanks to the vertical walls.

 With 12 and 14 feet of room when lying down, they’ll have further comfort and room to stretch their legs.

 Related: The Eureka Copper Canyon also ranks as one of our top tents for a tall person – so have a thought for any of the more vertically challenged campers in the group!

 Best for comfort: Ozark Trail 3 room 12 Person Tent

 You want to make sure the whole family is comfortable spending time inside the tent.
 Especially if the weather might not be ideal during your weekend camping trip.

-The Ozark Trail has three rooms which can be used each as a private space or one room can be used as a communal area for hanging out.
+The Ozark Trail tent is a 3 room instant tent.
+These rooms can be used each as a private space or one room can be used as a communal area for hanging out.

-The outdoor awning can also be used to store some gear outside, giving you plenty of space inside the tent!
+The outdoor awning can also be used to store some gear outside, giving you plenty of space inside these top tents!